neoforge-dev/starter/memory-bank/active-context.md

 6. Simulate DOM elements for more realistic testing
 7. Simulate animations with setTimeout
 8. For service tests, create standalone mocks that replicate the service's API
+9. For page components, mock API calls and user interactions

 ### Improved Web Component Testing